prakashjayy/medium_blogs/Transfer_Learning/Load_new_Images_and_access_required_layer.md

         with slim.arg_scope(inception.inception_v1_arg_scope()):
         model = inception.inception_v1(X, num_classes=1001 , is_training = False) #(since ware not training this network, it is 1001 out classes) check the inception_v1.py file for more clarity

-Check all the tensor names available in the graph and choose the filters(tensors) which you want to extract from it
+Check all the tensor names available in the graph and choose the filters(tensors) which you want to extract from it.

     sess = tf.Session()
     op = sess.graph.get_operations()